 - Browsing websites

-- File copying: First & subsequent run
+- File copying: first and subsequent run

-- Installing / uninstalling applications
+- Installing/uninstalling applications

-- Launching applications: First and subsequent run
+- Launching applications: first and subsequent run

 Each task is given a rating between very fast and slow.

 In the AV-Comparatives Performance Test from October 2021, both Norton and Avast scored the same, with seven out of eight very fast ratings, and one fast rating.

 When it comes to performance, Avast performs slightly better in benchmarking tests, although it is very close.
 This matches my own tests and experience using both products.
 There was only a minor impact on speed and performance while I ran a number of tasks on my PC.

 The antivirus scanner itself is the main reason to buy the product, but most providers now bundle in a lot of extra features to try and make them stand out.
 I’ve looked at what is included in each package to see which offers the best value.